mohammedzamakhan/toddmotto.github.io/_posts/2012-11-17-mastering-svg-use-for-a-retina-web-fallbacks-with-png-script.md

 {:toc}
 </div>

-SVGs (Scalable Vector Graphics) are the future graphics format of the web, they offer resolution-independent, fully scalable and crystal clear graphics.
-SVGs use XML to define paths and shapes, to create our graphic.
-Moving past JPG and PNG, SVG is the answer to Retina (HiDPI) displays, they even look better on standard display.

-#### Hint: SVG detection and workflow has been revised (30.05.2013) recently to an even better solution, which takes performance and consistency into account, please read about it [here](//toddmotto.com/revisiting-svg-workflow-for-performance-and-progressive-development-with-transparent-data-uris/).
+> Hint: SVG detection and workflow has been revised (30.05.2013) recently to an even better solution, which takes performance and consistency into account, please read about it [here](//toddmotto.com/revisiting-svg-workflow-for-performance-and-progressive-development-with-transparent-data-uris/).

 This tutorial explains how we can link an SVG through an image element, providing PNG fallbacks with Modernizr and jQuery/JavaScript supports.